gvwilson/thirdbit/src/fiction/madica/index.md

 "But… but I don't know how to fly," Madica said weakly.

-"That's quite all right---I do.
+"That's quite all right—I do.
 You just need to hold the controls.
 Now, come along, spit spot."

 "But… but…"